Dharengo/Spriter2UnityDX/README.md

 Use Instructions:

-1) Import the package into your Unity project (just drag and drop it into your Project view).
+1) Import the package into your Unity project (just drag and drop it into your Project view).<br>
 2) Import your entire Spriter project folder (including all the textures) into your Unity project.

 3) The converter should automatically create a prefab (with nested animations) and an AnimatorController